CodeYourFuture/fundamentals-blockly/examples/handling_mouse_click.md

     when the element with the specified `id` attribute is clicked.

 - **`get a random [word]`**
-  - This fun block can generate a random word.
+  - This fun block generates a random word.
   - We can also specify the generated word to be a verb, noun, or adjective.
   - Note: This block has nothing to do with handling mouse click.

-### What do the code blocks in this example do?
+### What does this blockly program do?

 Whenever the first button (`<button id="adjButton">`) is clicked, the text inside `<span id="adj">` is replaced by a random adjective.